richhouse83/cdk-twitter-clone/README.md

 4. Copy the 'Invoke URL' address
 5. Navigate back to the [front end app](http://serverless-twitter-clone.s3-website.eu-west-2.amazonaws.com/)
 6. Paste your api address into the text input at the top of the page and click 'Update Base URL'
 7. The app will ping the API and report back if it has been successful

+## Extensions/ Expansions

+- Add proper login/ password protection with Cognito, includer Avatars, etc
+- Use a Step Function to detect sentiment, remove coarse language
+- Split Lambdas for individual tasks
+- Allow replies to tweets, images and more
+- Subscribe/Follow and timeline customisation

+## Other Info

 The `cdk.json` file tells the CDK Toolkit how to execute your app.